-Physician bonuses help drive increases in surgery with minimal patient benefitJuly 22nd, 2013 in Other /
+Physician bonuses help drive increases in surgery with minimal patient benefitJuly 22, 2013 in Medicine & Health / Other

 Financial incentives for Ontario surgeons are likely a key factor driving greater use of laparoscopic colon cancer surgery, says a study led by a McMaster University surgeon.